ecornell/ai-tools-ahk/README.md

 ## Options

-`settings.ini` contains the settings for the script.
-You can edit this file to change the hotkeys or to add your own prompts.
+The `settings.ini` file contains the settings for the script.
+You can edit this file to change the prompts, the API mode and model to use, and individual model settings.

 **Start with windows**